Visual Appearance of Mercury, Nickel and Palladium Chronic Dental Ingestion Eczema – Post 6

 Cotton organic gloves would be worn whenever possible, particularly during sleeping.

 Rashes and boils would suddenly randomly appear on parts of the body.
 The face was prone to spots that simply wouldn’t heal for years, helped by a poor functioning thyroid.
+This continued even after diagnosis for about another two years, becoming less noticeable over time and taking less time to heal.

-Prevention of eczema by diet
+Prevention of Eczema by Diet

 Nickel-free ~ foods to avoid ~